DevTechnology/awards-rest-api/README.md

 		user@ubuntu:~$ npm update
 		user@ubuntu:~$ cd api

-Edit the config.js file to have the host IP address of your host environment.
+Edit the config.js file to contain the host IP address of your host environment.
 This is not currently set to localhost or 127.0.01 because most development is being done in a local VM.

 		user@ubuntu:~$ npm update